willyiamyu/boxplot_viz/README.md

 # boxplot_viz
-An intuitive visualization on boxplot summary statistics (project for STAT5702)
+An intuitive visualization on boxplot summary statistics (project for STAT5702) using D3.js